-The decrease in total revenue for the three months ended March 31, 2009, as compared to the three months ended March 31, 2008, was attributable to lower product sales volumes required by our collaboration partners, the termination of our Tobramycin Inhalation Powder (TIP) collaborative agreement with Novartis Vaccines and Diagnostics Inc., and the assignment of our Cipro Inhale collaborative agreement with Bayer Schering Pharma AG to Novartis.
-Pursuant to the terms of the transaction, we maintain the right to receive certain potential royalties in the future based on net product sales if Cipro Inhale receives regulatory approval and is successfully commercialized.
+The decrease in total revenue for the three months and six months ended June 30, 2009 compared to the three months and six months ended June 30, 2008, was primarily attributable to the termination of our Tobramycin Inhalation Powder (TIP) collaboration agreement with Novartis Vaccines and Diagnostics Inc. and the assignment of our Cipro Inhale collaboration agreement with Bayer Schering Pharma AG to Novartis.
+Pursuant to the terms of the transaction in which we assigned this collaboration agreement to Novartis, we maintain the right to receive certain potential royalties in the future based on net product sales if Cipro Inhale receives regulatory approval and is successfully commercialized.